 A line of business is the set of products and services managed by a department or team.
-It is a term that can apply to any industry but is particularly common in banking and insurance.
+This can apply to any industry but is particularly common in banking and insurance.
 The structure of many organizations distributes responsibility for similar products to different teams.
-As such, terms such as "product category" are often inaccurate.
 Lines of business may be divided by product type, customer size, customer needs, channel and brand.
 The following are examples.

 Consumer BankingBanking products for individuals including credit cards, loans, mortgages and bank accounts.

 Small Business BankingBanking products for firms that have less than 100 employees such as commercial mortgages and corporate credit cards.

 Mergers & AcquisitionsA line of business offered by investment banks to advise clients in areas such as legal structure, valuation, financing, capital structure, taxation and other considerations.

 Property & Casualty InsuranceInsurance for individuals and businesses related to health, life and property such as automobiles and homes.